 - Is there a qualified person available to talk to a student who discloses they are in distress?

 - Students may look for attention by expressing strong emotions that aren't 100% true.
 Stick to your systems and have a method to limit that while not missing someone in need.
-Be sure that you aren't treating student referrals seriously or responding to each one like it's automatically an emergency.
-Help them know how to name it and regulate it.

 Feelings Check-In Ideas